mvolkmann/blog/src/smalltalk/50-streams.md

 stream atEnd logAs: 'atEnd'. "true"
 ```

-TODO: Cover `nextLine` method for stepping though lines in a text file.

 The `readStreamFrom:to:` method returns a stream that can
 read the elements in a range of the collection.